MrMendelli/Ultra-Nightmare-Save-Manager/Readme.md

 ## Features

-- Automatically reboots the game using the Steam app ID.
+- Automatically reboots the game using the Steam app ID
-- Tool can now run from any location, no longer has to be next to save files.
+- Tool can now run from any location, no longer has to be next to save files

 ## Todo